-\begin{enumerate} \item Abelian anyons $A$ and $B$ are the symmetry singlets.
-So, they remain well-defined anyons in the SET phase, as indicated in the SET's $z$-tensors (Appendix \ref{sec:symmetry_anyon}). \item Certain non-Abelian anyons' internal spaces are fragmented into subspaces as eigenspaces of the symmetry action.
+\item Certain nonabelian anyons' internal spaces are fragmented into subspaces as eigenspaces of the symmetry action.
 For example, the internal space of anyon $H$ is fragmented into two symmetry eigenstates: $H_{r}+H_{r^2}$ and $H_{r}-H_{r^2}$, with definite symmetry charges $\frac{2}{3}$ and $\frac{1}{6}$.
-(We will explain the nature of these charges in the next subsection.)
-We dub this phenomenon on non-Abelian anyons \emph{global symmetry fragmentation}, which is common in any symmetry-enriched non-Abelian topological phases.
+(We will explain the nature of these charges shortly.)
+We dub this phenomenon on nonabelian anyons \emph{global symmetry fragmentation}, which is ubiquitous in any symmetry-enriched nonabelian topological phases.
 An exception is the $G$ type, whose internal space is not fragmented; rather, a $G$-type anyon as a whole acquires a global symmetry charge of $1/3$.
-The fragmentation of type-$D$ and $E$ anyons are somewhat more involved but can be easily derived from the $z$-tensors in Appendix \ref{sec:symmetry_anyon} and is shown in Appendix \ref{appendix:frag}.
+The fragmentation of $D$ and $E$ anyons are somewhat more involved but can be easily derived from the $z$-tensors in Appendix \ref{sec:categorical_data}.
 It's worth of note that the symmetry fragmentation pattern in an SET phase is gauge dependent.
 As we mentioned earlier, the EM-exchange symmetry transformations can be defined as conducted by the $\beta$-type domain wall (called the $\beta$-gauge), which is related to those in Table \ref{tab:transformation} by the $\alpha$-type domain wall (the $\alpha$-gauge).
-If we take the $\beta$-gauge, it would be the $G$-type anyons acquire fragmentation, while the $H$-type not fragmented. \item Anyons $C$ and $F$ are exchanged.
-More concretely, their internal spaces are mixed up: $C_{1_1}\pm F_r$ and $C_{1_2}\pm F_{r^2}$.
-So, the mixed internal spaces of $C$ and $F$ are fragmented into two 2-dimensional eigenspaces of the symmetry:
+If we take the $\beta$-gauge, it would be the $G$ but not $H$ anyons acquire fragmentation. \item Anyon types $C$ and $F$ are exchanged, and their internal spaces are mixed up: $C_{1_1}\pm F_r$ and $C_{1_2}\pm F_{r^2}$.
+So, the mixed internal space of $C$ and $F$ is fragmented into two 2-dimensional eigenspaces of the symmetry: